andreamoro-git/blog/_posts/2021-05-19-How-to-run-Intel-Fortran-on-MacOS-using-docker-containers.md

 tags: tips
 ---

-# How to run intel fortran on MacOS using docker containers
+# How to run Intel Fortran on MacOS using Docker containers

 Note: these commands are to be entered in a terminal shell, if you don't know what a terminal is and how to access it on MacOS, you need to figure that out first